Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Notre Dame Schedule Analysis

-- On December 18, the Fighting Irish registered their signature win of the season, a 63-52 victory over the Virginia Tech Hokies, who rank No. 4 in the AP's Top 25.
+- On December 18, the Fighting Irish picked up their best win of the season, a 63-52 victory over the Virginia Tech Hokies, who rank No. 4 in the AP's Top 25.

-- The Fighting Irish have eight wins versus Quadrant 1 teams, tied for the 14th-most in the country.

-- Notre Dame has six wins against Quadrant 2 opponents, tied for the 21st-most in the nation.
+- Notre Dame has tied for the 21st-most Quadrant 2 wins in the nation (six).

 Notre Dame 2022-23 Best Wins